Languages of Morocco: Moroccan Arabic

-Moroccan Arabic, along with Berber, is one of two languages spoken in homes and on the street.
+Moroccan Arabic, along with Berber, is one of two mother tongues acquired by Moroccan children and spoken in homes and on the street.
 The language is not used in writing.
 Abdelâli Bentahila, the author of the 1983 book Language Attitudes among Arabic–French Bilinguals in Morocco, said that Moroccans who were bilingual in both French and Arabic preferred to speak Arabic while discussing religion; while discussing matters in a grocery store or restaurant; and while discussing matters with family members, beggars, and maids.
 Moha Ennaji, author of Multilingualism, Cultural Identity, and Education in Morocco, said that Moroccan Arabic has connotations of informality, and that Moroccan Arabic tends to be used in casual conversations and spoken discourse.
 Ennaji added that Bilingual Moroccans tend to use Moroccan Arabic while in the house.
 Berbers generally learn Moroccan Arabic as a second language and use it as a lingua franca, since not all versions of Berber are mutually intelligible with one another.

+2014 population census by region

 The below table presents statistical figures of speakers, based on the 2014 population census.
 This table includes not only native speakers of Arabic, but also people who speak Arabic as a second or third language.

-Hassani Arabic
+Hassaniya Arabic

-Hassānīya, is spoken by about 0.8% of the population mainly in the Southern regions of Morocco.
+Hassānīya, is spoken by about 0.8% of the population, mainly in the territory of Western Sahara, claimed by both Morocco and the Sahrawi Arab Democratic Republic.
 Communities of speakers exist elsewhere in Morocco too.

 The below table presents statistical figures of speakers, based on the 2014 population census.